Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_High_level_spark_architecture.markdown

 The master service will have all the information about the Data nodes becuase the worker serices keeps on updating about data node resources to master service.

-The master service in return will the information of three data nodes for each block.
+The master service in return will send the information of three data nodes and request to store that block in those data nodes.